pfistfl/pfistfl.github.io/content/research/index.md

 # Research Interests (Future)

-In the future, I would like to explore several direction at the intersection of Algorithmic Fairness and AutoML.
-If you are interested in collaborating, get in [contact](/contact)!
+Looking ahead, I want to explore systems that sit at the intersection of fairness, automation, and high-stakes decision-making.
+If you're working on adjacent topics and want to collaborate, get in [contact](/contact)!

-There are several areas I'd like to do research on in the future:
+There are several areas I'm keen on diving deeper into in the future:

-* L(L)M's / Foundation models for data beyond text and image
+* L(L)M's / Foundation models for data beyond text and image, especially on medical data (e.g. cytometry)
+* LLM's as interactive agents for AutoML, model auditing, and decision support
-* Interactive and Fairness-aware AutoML systems
+* Interactive/Human in the Loop and Fairness-aware AutoML systems
 * Causality- & fairness-aware AutoML
 * Integrating AutoML and Causality
 * Better and more realistic benchmarks for asynchronous & noisy HPO/NAS

+I’m especially interested in where things break—when models drift, benchmarks mislead, or optimization leads to unintended incentives.

 # Previous Work

-Throughout my PhD I conducted research on several topics with the overarching goal to robustify, simplify and improve machine learning for non-expert users.
+Throughout my PhD I researched several topics with the overarching goal to robustify, simplify and improve machine learning for non-expert users.
 This website only shows a selected subset of my work, please refer to my [google scholar](https://scholar.google.de/citations?user=GLgMzvEAAAAJ&hl=en) profile for an up-to-date and more comprehensive overview.

 {{< figure src="overview.png" alt="Overview of research interests">}}